DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## Chapter 12: Hunting the Survivors

 The Bronze Age conquest wasn't the end of the bloodline elimination - it was just the beginning.
-For the next several centuries, the new rulers conducted a systematic campaign to hunt down anyone who claimed descent from the old god-kings.
+For the next several centuries, the new Reges conducted a systematic campaign to hunt down anyone who claimed descent from the old god-kings.

 This wasn't random persecution.
 It was a coordinated operation that spanned continents and lasted for generations.